inkytonik/inkytonik.github.io/pages/projects/sbt-rats.md

+---
+layout: post
-# sbt-rats Parser Generator
+title: sbt-rats Parser Generator for Scala
+permalink: /projects/sbtrats/
+---

 sbt-rats provides a plugin that enables the [Rats! parser generator](https://cs.nyu.edu/rgrimm/xtc/rats.html) to be used in Scala projects.

 The plugin enables you to use the Rats! parser generator with Scala projects that are built using the [Scala build tool sbt](https://www.scala-sbt.org/).
 The parser can be specified directly using a Rats! specification or using a simplified syntactic notation.
 The syntactic notation can also be translated into a Scala implementation of abstract syntax trees and a pretty printer for those trees.
-Pretty-printing support is provided by the [Kiama language processing library](projects/kiama).
+Pretty-printing support is provided by the [Kiama language processing library](/projects/kiama).

 ## Participants